 What are the requirements for small business insurance in California?

-California small businesses with employees are required by state law to have workers’ compensation coverage, but additional coverage is at the discretion of the business owner.
+California small businesses with employees are required by state law to have workers’ compensation coverage.
+Any company-owned cars or trucks must have commercial auto insurance.
+Additional coverage is at the discretion of the business owner.
 Because California allows someone injured at a business up to two years to file a lawsuit, business owners may be susceptible to legal action long after an incident occurs.
-For protection against lawsuits, consider commercial liability insurance, such as general liability insurance, professional liability insurance (also known as errors and omissions insurance), and commercial auto insurance.
+For protection against lawsuits, consider commercial liability insurance, such as general liability insurance or professional liability insurance (also known as errors and omissions insurance).

 It’s also important to consider commercial property insurance for fire protection and other property risks.
 Costs for each commercial insurance policy will vary depending on exposure to risk, location, and other factors.